duncanthrax/scream/README.md

 Receivers on the network can pick up the stream and play it through their own audio outputs.
-A simple server for Linux (interfacing with PulseAudio) is provided.
+A simple server for Linux (interfacing with PulseAudio) and one for Windows are provided.

 Scream is based on Microsoft's MSVAD audio driver sample code.